cwinters/microservices-201606/README.md

 design our processes around it.
 (What's your "definition of done"?
 Does it have the words "in production"?)

-We need to make ALL 1-5 better.
+We need to make ALL 1-6 better, not just 3 (and 4)

 ## Constraint: data